 At the Sunday Market I got a chuckle from what appeared to me to be the main attraction: stall after stall selling woolly hats of all shapes and sizes.
 The emphasis was definitely on winter which to the Thai is when the temperature at night might dip down to 10 degrees.
 Those vendors who were selling any kind of warm clothing were far busier than those selling their Hill Tribe crafts.
 The food vendors were doing a roaring business especially those selling anything hot and spicy, but the biggest surprise for me was those selling insects.
 Yes, deep-fried crickets, silk worms, and water bugs were being gobbled up by the Thai.
 I didn’t see any of the few tourists who were there sample them.
 I also enjoyed watching the cultural shows of dance and music but mostly the families as they went about their shopping.

 Since there are so many smaller villages and towns in the province of Chiang Rai which are fairly easily reached in a day’s trip from the city, I decided that my last day would be devoted to visiting one of them.
 I chose Mea Salong which I will write about in my next post.
-However, going there meant I had to forfeit seeing a few other sites which I would have loved to have visited, such as the Hilltribe Museum and Cultural Centre, the Chou Fong tea plantation, a visit to the Mineral Water Bath just outside of town, a boat trip along the Mae Kok River, and the Mae Fah Luang Cultural Park.
-These are my choices for a future trip which will most probably reflect the interest of the 60+ traveller like myself depending on your degree of fitness and thirst for adventure.
-The the Boomerang Adventure Park, the Black House with its bizarre artifacts, the Singha Park (built by the beer company) will appeal to families since it offers bike riding, animals and oodles of play space, and, of course, numerous long treks to the Hill Tribe villages for an authentic cultural experience will appear to the younger set.
-Finally, I was told that the golf courses in Chiang Rai are pretty decent, too.
+However, going there meant I had to forfeit seeing other attractions in Chiang Rai.
+For example, you can take in the Hilltribe Museum and Cultural Centre, the Chou Fong Tea Plantation, the mineral water bath just outside of the city, a boat trip along the Mae Kok River, or the Luang Mae Fah Cultural Park.
+These choices will appeal to the older traveller but for those with children you can opt to visit any of these fun places: the Boomerang Adventure Park, the Black House, with its bizarre artifacts, the Singha Park …. built by the beer company…. which offers bike riding, animals and oodles of play space.
+Then finally, there are numerous long treks to the Hill Tribe villages for an authentic cultural experience.
+I was told that the golf courses in Chiang Rai are pretty decent, too.

 Additional sites to visit are not the only reason Chiang Rai is calling me back.
 My other considerations are the cooler climate and cleaner air, the manageable size of the city (about 200,000 souls compared to about a million now in Chiang Mai), all the amenities that a tourist or ex-pat would look for, such as good value for accommodations, eating spots, shopping, hospitals, numerous activities, and an active ex-pat association.
 I should also mention that the ethnic influence of the Chinese who have migrated there from south China and the Hilltribe peoples who live in the area i.e. the Lisu, Aka, Hmong, Yeo, and Karen make for an interesting population and culture.
 It is what Chiang Mai must have been like before it got over developed and over run with tourists and isn’t that what some of us no matter what our age are still looking for?